 After one final morning game drive in the beautiful Tsavo West, we will head west to Amboseli, arriving just in time for lunch.
-Once we are all settled into our accommodation (Kibo Safari Camp or similar), we will head to the centre of this small national park to take in the Ol Okenya Marsh.
+Once we are all settled into our accommodation, set in a luxurious private concession just outside the park), we will head to the centre of this small national park to take in the Ol Okenya Marsh.
 This wetland area is a recent formation, with much of its area becoming true marshland in the deluges of the wet seasons in the 1990s.
 During the dry season, which is in full swing during our visit, the sweet grasses here attract large herds of Elephants.
 We recommend spending much of this evening quietly watching these numerous herds interact, feed and play, a humbling and awe-inspiring experience.

 This morning we will head out on a full-day game drive to explore the entirety of Amboseli.
 As the heat of the day is just beginning to build, we will make a beeline for Observation Hill, the premier location for views of Mt Kilimanjaro as the mist begins to peel off the highest mountain in Africa.
 Provided the weather is clear, we should have excellent views across the border to the mountain and, by carefully positioning the vehicle, we may even have Elephants and over game in the foreground, allowing for perfect photographs.